Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Case Study I: Two-Band Photometric RM of PG 0026+129

-As an example, Figure~\ref{fig:lchain} shows the posterior probability distributions for the six parameters in the two--band photometric RM model for PG~0026+129~(shortened to PG~0026 hereafter).
-The distribution of the tophat width $w$ is mostly flat within $20$ days, which is the sampling interval of the light curves.
-The thin blue histogram in the top right panel shows the posterior probability distribution of the $\ha$ lag inferred from spectroscopic RM.
-The lag constraints from the two RM methods agree with each other well, indicating that the photometric RM approach is capable of separating the $\ha$ signals from the continuum variability while recovering the correct lag.
-The ratio of $A$ to $\alpha$ indicates that the line variability is roughly $1/3$ of the continuum variability within the $R$-band, also consistent with what we expect for $\ha$ based on the spectral template from~\citet{vanden_berk2001}.
+Only PG\,0026+129 yielded a plausible result.
+Figure~\ref{fig:lchain} shows the posterior probability distributions for the six parameters in the two-band photometric RM model for PG~0026+129.
+The distribution of the top-hat width $w$ is mostly flat within $20$ days, which is the sampling interval of the light curves.
+The thin blue histogram in the top right panel shows the posterior probability distribution of the \ha\ lag inferred from spectroscopic RM.
+The lag constraints from the two RM methods agree with each other well, indicating that the photometric RM approach is capable of separating the \ha\ signals from the continuum variability while recovering the correct lag.
+The ratio of $A$ to $\alpha$ indicates that the line variability is roughly $1/3$ of the continuum variability within the $R$-band, also consistent with what we expect for \ha\ based on the spectral template from~\citet{vanden_berk2001}.

-One virtue of $\javelin$ is that it produces an explicit model for the mean and dispersion of the light curves constrained by the data given the best--fitting parameters, as shown in Figure~\ref{fig:pred}.
+One virtue of \javelin\ is that it produces an explicit model for the mean and dispersion of the light curves constrained by the data given the best-fitting parameters, as shown in Figure~\ref{fig:pred}.
 In each panel the observed light curves are shown by the data points with errorbars, while the solid line and the error ``snake'' are the estimated mean of light curves consistent with the data and their variance, respectively~(Equations \ref{eqn:shat} and \ref{eqn:svar}).
-We also show the decomposition of the model for the $R$-band light curve into the line and continuum contributions, as shown in the top panel, where the dashed and dotted curves indicate the expected fluxes contributed by the continuum and $\ha$ line, respectively.
-It shows unambiguously that the difference between the $B$- and $R$-band light curves can be almost perfectly described by a weaker but lagged version of the $B$-band light curve representing the $\ha$ light curve.
+We also show the decomposition of the model for the $R$-band light curve into the line and continuum contributions, as shown in the top panel, where the dashed and dotted curves indicate the expected fluxes contributed by the continuum and \ha\ line, respectively.
+It shows unambiguously that the difference between the $B$- and $R$-band light curves can be well described by a weaker but lagged version of the $B$-band light curve representing the \ha\ light curve.